chan-bigdata/project-website/_posts/2026-08-25-beyond-top-k-building-search-confidence-guardrails-for-agentic-ai-with-opensearch.md

 - Explore [reranking with ML Commons](https://docs.opensearch.org/latest/search-plugins/search-relevance/reranking-search-results/) for a precise second-pass rescoring.
 - See [Evaluating agentic search in OpenSearch](https://opensearch.org/blog/evaluating-agentic-search-in-opensearch/) for relevance and execution-accuracy evaluation methodology that complements the confidence-based abstention discussed here.

-Then, prototype a Confidence Layer in your agent orchestration: start with the composite-confidence function, add an adaptive threshold table for your query and action types, and wire in the graduated abstention ladder.
+Then, prototype a confidence layer in your agent orchestration: start with the composite-confidence function, add an adaptive threshold table for your query and action types, and wire in the graduated abstention ladder.
 Measure the effect against your own judged queries, and share what you learn with the community.